Xilinx/XilinxCEDStore/ced/Xilinx/IPI/versal_dfx/README.md

 This Example design contains a top BD (versal_dfx_platform.bd) and a DFX BD(VitisRegion).
 What ever the Configurations selected in GUI will be added to VitisRegion.bd with Dynamic Function eXchange feature and boundary constraints.

 Note: Block Diagram will vary according to GUI options selected.
+      User can skip from step-1 to step-8 as these are covered in default CED flow until unless, wants to modify the design by adding another RP or RM, launching DFX wizard to modify the configuartion runs etc.

 Running the DFX Flow
-1. IP output products are not included as part of the example design and need to be generated.
-Generate output products for the block design.
+1. Generate output products for the block design.
 Select global for a quick turnaround.

 ## Output Products